Association of Former Intelligence Officers

 Though we do not provide special overnight room rates, if you wish to make room reservations at the hotel, do so here.

 Cancellation Schedule: AFIO must commit to the hotel facilities and regrets it must charge a cancellation fee.
-100% refund until close of registration.
-No refunds or cancellations thereafter.
-You will receive a donation receipt for fees forfeited.
-A donor statement will be sent showing that you made a "gift to AFIO" in such instances.
-Gifts to AFIO are tax-deductible.
+No cancellations with refund after 1 April.
+Any cancellations 2 to 12 April will be converted to donation to AFIO.
+A donor statement will be sent showing you made a "gift to AFIO."
+Gifts to AFIO are tax-deductible as charitable donations.
+Cancellations after 12 April are not donations because your meal has been guaranteed to hotel per event contract.
+Thank you for your understanding.

 Learn more about becoming a member at www.afio.com.
 Questions regarding membership?
 Contact office at 703-790-0320 or email afio@afio.com